 - Similarly, Scene 12 is absolutely insane and pure Platform Hell.
-Its boss is one of the easiest in the game, with one ranged attack that is slow and easily dodged and a melee attack that cannot cover the corners of the room.
+Its boss, Hahannya, is one of the easiest in the game, with one ranged attack that is slow and easily dodged and a melee attack that cannot reach you in the corners of the room.

-- Heavily Armored Mook: A variation with the humanoid turtles (ninja turtles?) in the Section 4.
+- Heavily Armored Mook: A variation with Kappa, the humanoid turtles (ninja turtles?) in the Scene 4.
 Their health is nothing unusual (3 shurikens), but they’ll turtle up inside the shell after each hit, and shurikens will simply bounce off it until they get out of it.